 The contractual processors with whom the company cooperates are mainly:

-• accounting services and other providers of legal and business advice;
+- accounting services and other providers of legal and business advice;

-• maintainers of information systems;
+- maintainers of information systems;

-• email service providers and software providers, cloud services;
+- email service providers and software providers, cloud services;

-As a controller, the company and its employees do not export personal data to third countries (outside the member states of the European Economic Area – EU members and Iceland, Norway and Liechtenstein) and to international organizations, except in the USA, whereby relations with contractual processors from the USA are regulated on the basis of standard contractual clauses (standard contracts adopted by the European Commission) and/or binding business rules (adopted by the company and approved by supervisory authorities in the EU).
+As a controller, the company and its employees do not export personal data to third countries (outside the member states of the European Economic Area – EU members and Iceland, Norway and Liechtenstein) and to international organizations, except in the USA, whereby relations with contractual processors from the USA are regulated based on standard contractual clauses (standard contracts adopted by the European Commission) and/or binding business rules (adopted by the company and approved by supervisory authorities in the EU).

-7) Cookies
+7. Cookies

 Cookies saved by the browser can be deleted by the individual (instructions can be found on the websites of the individual browsers).

-8) Data security and data accuracy
+8. Data security and data accuracy

-9) Individual rights regarding data processing
+9. Individual rights regarding data processing

 In accordance with the General Regulation, an individual has the following personal data protection rights:

-• may request corrections of personal data, such as correction of incomplete or inaccurate personal data;
+- may request corrections of personal data, such as correction of incomplete or inaccurate personal data;

-• may request the deletion of his personal data when there is no reason for further processing or when he exercises his right to object to further processing;
+- may request the deletion of his personal data when there is no reason for further processing or when he exercises his right to object to further processing;

-• may object to the further processing of personal data where the company refers to a legitimate business interest (even in the case of a third party’s legitimate interest), when there are reasons related to the individual’s special situation; the individual has the right to object at any time if the company processes personal data for direct marketing purposes;
+- may object to the further processing of personal data where the company refers to a legitimate business interest (even in the case of a third party’s legitimate interest), when there are reasons related to the individual’s special situation; the individual has the right to object at any time if the company processes personal data for direct marketing purposes;

-• can request the restriction of the processing of his personal data, which means the interruption of the processing of personal data, for example, if the individual wants the company to establish the accuracy or to check the reasons for the further processing of personal data;
+- can request the restriction of the processing of his personal data, which means the interruption of the processing of personal data, for example, if the individual wants the company to establish the accuracy or to check the reasons for the further processing of personal data;

-• may request the transfer of their personal data in a structured electronic form to another controller, insofar as this is possible and feasible;
+- may request the transfer of their personal data in a structured electronic form to another controller, insofar as this is possible and feasible;

-If an individual has any questions regarding the processing of their personal data, they can always contact our company by e-mail at dpo@crmt.com or by regular mail to the company address.
+If an individual has any questions regarding the processing of their personal data, they can always contact our company by email at dpo@crmt.com or by regular mail to the company address.

-10) Announcement of changes
+10. Announcement of changes

 Any changes to our Privacy Policy will be posted on the company website: https://www.crmt.com/.
 By using the website, the individual confirms that he accepts and agrees with the entire content of this personal data protection policy.